JonPSmith/TestSupportSchema/README.md

 It is pretty comprehensive in what it removes. i.e. indexes, foreign key constraints, tables, sequences, views, functions, aggegates, stored procedures, types.

+Be warned - it DOESN'T delete the migration table, so you can't use this to test migrations.

 It doesn't delete schema names, but when cleaning a database the create part checks if the schema name exists before it creates a new schema.
 This means so it won't fail, but you may have some extra schema names in your database.